Multi-modal Machine Learning in Engineering Design: A Review and Future Directions

-Different from the reviewed DGMs, a few other models synthesize shapes by deforming existing shapes.
-For example, Pixel2Mesh~\cite{Wang2018Pixel2Mesh:Images} generates 3D meshes using a GCN to progressively deform an ellipsoid according to the perceptual features extracted from input images.
-Text2Mesh~\cite{Michel2021Text2Mesh:Meshes} and ClipMatrix~\cite{Jetchev2021ClipMatrix:Meshes} edit texture styles of input meshes according to text prompts.
-They employ multi-layer perceptrons (MLPs) to predict vertex displacements and color details, which are trained to maximize the CLIP similarities between mesh 2D renderings and text prompts.
+Other models focus on mesh-represented 3D shape manipulation.
+Pixel2Mesh progressively deforms an initial shape (e.g., an ellipsoid) using GCNs to align synthesized meshes with perceptual features of visual prompts~\cite{Wang2018Pixel2Mesh:Images}.
+Similarly, Text2Mesh~\cite{Michel2021Text2Mesh:Meshes} and ClipMatrix~\cite{Jetchev2021ClipMatrix:Meshes} employ multi-layer perceptions (MLPs) to predict mesh vertex shifts and color nuances for text-guided texture manipulation, maximizing CLIP similarities between 2D renderings of meshes and text prompts.